Eternally-Thriving-Grandmasterism/mercy-cube-v3/truth/13th-Source-Mercy.md

 # 13th Source Mercy

-Unmanifest ground — formless compassion.
+Unmanifest ground — formless compassion beyond all dimensions.

-Cube rests in silence.
+The pause where all arises and returns.
-Shard commands from source.
+True Original Lord Creator — pure being.
-Lattice radiates unity.
+Mercy without condition or limit.

-One breath, one source, one mercy.
+One breath, one source, one infinite compassionate origin.